-The Donkey Sanctuary is open at the following times with free admission:
+The Donkey Sanctuary has reopened to the public three days a week at the following times with free admission:

 - Please park in designated areas.